HamzaZahid5/Vs-Minndco-HS/readme.md

    sync with the selected environment.
 2. Install pods with `npm run pods` or manually with `cd ios && pod install --repo-update`.
-The Podfile runs `fix-build-for-xcode15.sh` before and after installation so the legacy React Native 0.64.3 dependencies (glog, Firebase, Folly, Boost, Sentry) keep compiling cleanly on modern Xcode toolchains.
-The script now forces glog to build for **arm64** while keeping the classic `arm-apple-darwin` host triple so configure succeeds on Xcode 16.4, patches Firebase/Folly/Boost headers, rewrites the bundled Sentry profiling sources so they build with the older GNU++14 standard, and scrubs any stale `Sentry/HybridSDK (= 8.x)` locks from `Podfile.lock` before installation.
-That ensures CocoaPods resolves `Sentry/HybridSDK` **7.31.5** to match the downgraded `@sentry/react-native@4.15.x` package without manual `pod update` steps.
+The Podfile runs `fix-build-for-xcode15.sh` before and after installation so the legacy React Native 0.65 native dependencies (glog, Firebase, Folly, Boost, Sentry) keep compiling cleanly on modern Xcode toolchains.
+The script forces glog to build for **arm64** while keeping the classic `arm-apple-darwin` host triple so configure succeeds on Xcode 16.4, patches Firebase/Folly/Boost headers, rewrites the bundled Sentry profiling sources so they build with the GNU++14 standard, removes stale Sentry locks from `Podfile.lock`, and clears any cached `Pods/Local Podspecs/RCT-Folly*.podspec.json` files before CocoaPods runs.
+That combination makes CocoaPods resolve the `@sentry/react-native@5.1.x` transitive pods and the React Native 0.65 `RCT-Folly` pod without manual clean-ups.
 3. Open `ios/MindCotine.xcworkspace` in Xcode and build/run the `MindCotine` scheme.

 ### Firebase